jgsbd210945/archive/README.md

 ## Directory
 ### Computer Science
-- COSI 10 - Introduction to Python.
+- COSI 10 - Introduction to Python
   - Language: Python
-- COSI 12 - Introduction to Java.
+- COSI 12 - Introduction to Java
   - Language: Java
-- COSI 103 - Fundamentals of Software Engineering.
+- COSI 103 - Fundamentals of Software Engineering
   - Languages: Python and Java
   - See also: https://github.com/jgsbd210945/cs103a-cpa02
 - COSI 121 - Structure and Interpretation of Computer Programs